EdmilsonRodrigues/EdmilsonRodrigues/README.md

 ### Hi there 👋
-## My name is Edmilson Rodrigues and I am looking for a Junior Position
+## My name is Edmilson Rodrigues and I am now an Intern in Roborian.

 ## <b>Skills</b>